 How fitting it was that this was Down's year to host the Ulster Convention and how fitting that the Down County Committee chose Burren as the venue.
-Yes, it would have been lovely to have had Danny here for his final Ulster Convention and to have the formal passing of the baton of Rúnaí from one Burren man to another; from one Down man to another; from one Ulster man to another, but Danny will be looking down on us - and there will no doubt be times when we will imagine him intervening on some issue or other!
+Yes, it would have been lovely to have had Danny here for his final Ulster Convention and to have the formal passing of the baton of Rúnaí from one in online sales of tickets for games Burren man to another; from one Down man to another; from one Ulster man to another, but Danny will be looking down on us - and there will no doubt be times when we will imagine him intervening on some issue or other!